ShayKisten/Loan_Management_App/README.md

 *   **Decimal Handling:**  Prisma's `Decimal` type is used for currency values.
 These values are converted to JavaScript numbers in the server actions before being sent to the client to avoid serialization issues.
 *   **Error Handling:** Error handling is implemented in the server actions
 *   **Styling:** Tailwind CSS is used for styling.
 *   **API Interactions:** Server actions are used for database interactions.
+No authentication has been added due to timelines however this should be added before prod.
+*   **AI Functionality:** A very basic AI functionality has been added in the hopes of streamlining product creation.
+This AI functionality could be extended throughout the app.
+For example, generating analytics data on products etc.

 ## Future Development

-*   Implement advanced user authentication and authorization.
+*   Implement advanced authentication and authorization.
 *   Add more comprehensive error handling and user feedback.
 *   Expand on the AI capabilities throughout the app.
 *   Implement unit and integration tests.